 7. Apply for your business credit card.

-With all the necessary information ready, it’s time to apply for your business credit card.
+With all the necessary information ready, you can move forward with your business credit card application.
 Most applications are completed online and take only a few minutes.

 Depending on the information you provide, the card issuer may request additional details or require further verification.
-You may be able to submit these details online or you may need to follow up via phone or email.
+You may be able to submit these online, or you may need to follow up by phone or email.

 Did You Know?